FAQs

 FINAL sale eyewear and related prescription orders are non-refundable and ineligible for exchanges.

-For most of our eyewear, we have a 30-day return policy.
+For eyewear that is not final sale, we have a 30-day return policy.
 A return can be issued within the return window of 30 days from when your order was shipped.
 Simply email azimutheyewear@new-eyes.org with your order number, and we will issue you a free return label.
 Please note that once we receive the return, it can take up to 10 business days from our receipt of the item for your account to be credited.
 You will receive an email confirmation when the returned item is being processed for a return.

 Yes, please email azimutheyewear@new-eyes.org with your order number, and we will send you a replacement return label.